Robert S. Shields

 Robert Strader Shields (September 28, 1845 – April 21, 1934) was an American lawyer, judge and Democratic Party politician.
 Born in New Jersey, Shields studied at Union College and briefly lived in New York City before reading law with his uncle in Ohio.
 After passing the bar exam, he began practice as an attorney in Stark County, where he would reside for the next six decades.

 An able attorney, Shields's practice with future Senator Atlee Pomerene was reputedly one of the best in the county.
-He was also elected Mayor of Canton and Appeals Court judge, and served as U.S. District Court Attorney under Grover Cleveland.
-A Democrat, he also made friends with President William McKinley and his wife, Ida Saxton McKinley, and would be intermingled in the family's legal affairs for years.
+He was elected Mayor of Canton and Appeals Court judge, and served as U.S. District Court Attorney under Grover Cleveland.
+An active Democrat, Shields nevertheless made friends with President William McKinley and his wife, Ida Saxton McKinley, and would be intermingled in the family's legal affairs for years.

 Shields married the daughter of a Canton merchant but both she and their two children predeceased him; he died at his home aged 88 in 1934.

 Early life and education

 Robert Strader Shields was born on September 28, 1845, in Washington, Warren County, New Jersey.
-He was one of eleven children born to Anna and William Shields; as of March 28, 1925, two sisters remained living: Anna Stryker and Jennie Karr, both still resident in New Jersey.
+He was one of eleven children born to Anna and William Shields; as of March 28, 1925, two sisters remained living: Anna Stryker and Jennie Karr, both still living in New Jersey.
 Robert attended preparatory school at the Allentown Seminary (now Muhlenberg College) in Pennsylvania before enrolling at Union College in Schenectady, New York, in 1863.
 While at university, Shields received the junior oratorical prize and joined the Zeta Psi fraternity (induction date September 22, 1864).
 Shields graduated with a Bachelor of Arts in 1867 and afterwards read law under future U.S. Minister to Russia Edwin W. Stoughton for eighteen months in New York City.